plblum/jivs/planning/ModelRules Design for ValPlanning Part 1.md

 If the page/component is recreated due to errors on the server side, preserving that kind of state may require additional state preservation and restoration.

-This appears to be optional and lower priority than restoring returned `IssuesFound` / `BusinessLogicErrors`.
-It should not be directly connected to IssuesFound / BusinessLogicErrors.
+This appears to be optional and lower priority than restoring returned `IssuesFound` / `ExternalIssuesFound`.
+It should not be directly connected to IssuesFound / ExternalIssuesFound.
 ValidationManager already knows how to save state to a hook and take in the last state through a property on the ValidationManagerConfig which is used to create ValidationManager.

 ### UC-017 Server-rendered initial values with client-side validation visuals